BS in Mathematics

 Choices include courses numbered 2000 to 4990 for the following departments: ACCT, ASTR, BUAD, BIOE, CHEE, CHEM, CIVE, EBUS, EEES, FINA, GEOL, IBUS, IE, INBT, INBY, ISOM, ME, MIME, MGMT, MKTG, NASC, PHYS, PSLS, and TE; plus BIOL 2150 to 2180, 3000 to 4000; ECON 1150, 1200, 2000 to 4990; EECS 1100 to 4990.

-Undergraduate students accepted to the BS to MA in Mathematics program option will be admitted to the MA in Mathematics and allowed to complete up to three graduate level classes (nine credit hours) during their final academic year of undergraduate studies.
+Undergraduate students accepted to the BS to MS in Mathematics program option will be admitted to the MS in Mathematics and allowed to complete up to three graduate-level classes (nine credit hours) during their final academic year of undergraduate studies.
 Students admitted into the pipeline program must apply for admission to the College of Graduate Studies for the semester that they intend to matriculate.
-They will then continue in to the graduate program upon completion of the undergraduate degree requirements.
-The graduate coursework (up to nine hours) may be applied to completion of both undergraduate and graduate degree requirements.
+They will then continue into the graduate program upon completion of the undergraduate degree requirements.
+The graduate coursework (up to nine hours) may be applied to the completion of both undergraduate and graduate degree requirements.
 It will be the joint responsibility of the faculty and administrators in the undergraduate and graduate programs to supervise students admitted to the combined program option, to ensure that the limit of nine hours taken as an undergraduate is strictly enforced, and to request that the College of Graduate Studies change their matriculation from Undergraduate to Graduate when they meet all undergraduate degree requirements.

 The following provisions apply for classes taken for graduate credit: 1) graduate classes taken at The University of Toledo only after the student is accepted in the program, 2)